yahiaashraf92/ChatSystem_RubyONRails/ChatSystem_RubyONRails/README.md

-Here’s the updated README with the Docker Compose part removed and the setup instructions for a regular Rails app:

----

 # Instabug Backend Challenge

 This project implements a chat system backend, as specified in the **Instabug Backend Challenge**.
 The system allows creating applications identified by a unique token, with chats and messages that are uniquely numbered per application and chat, respectively.
 Although several features were planned, some were not implemented due to the project deadline.